ianstormtaylor/slate/docs/guides/04-formatting.md

 - Marks represent **unordered**, character-level formatting.
 - Inlines represent **contiguous**, semantic elements in the document.

-## Annotations

-Annotations are formatting that is expressed as a `Range` object.
-Sometimes you want to model formatting that doesn't apply to the text itself, but applies to a range of content all at once, like when implementing "comments".

-You can use annotations on the top-level `Value` object for this.

 ## Decorations

-Decorations are similar to annotations, with each one applying to a range of content.
+Decorations are similar to marks, with each one applying to a range of content.
 However, they are computed at render-time based on the content itself.
 This is helpful for dynamic formatting like syntax highlighting or search keywords, where changes to the content (or some external data) has the potential to change the formatting.